Blake Lothian

 Blake D. Lothian (born July 26, 2002) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Camping World Truck Series, driving the No. 43 Toyota Tundra/Chevrolet Silverado for Reaume Brothers Racing.
+He last competed full-time in the ARCA Menards Series West, driving the No. 51 Chevrolet SS for Strike Mamba Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Reaume Brothers Racing.

 Racing career

 Short track racing

 Lothian would get his start in racing at the age of five, racing go-karts.

-From 2014–2017, he would race in the F1 Boston Series, eventually winning the championship in 2017.
+From 2014 to 2017, he raced in the F1 Boston Series, eventually winning the championship in 2017.
 In the same year, he would also win the Summer 2017 New Hampshire Karting Association Series Championship.

 In 2019, he would spend the majority of races driving for Rev Racing, driving legend cars.

 NASCAR

 In 2019, Lothian was announced as one of eight drivers in the NASCAR Drive for Diversity Youth Driver Development Program.

 On April 4, 2022, it was announced that Lothian would make his NASCAR Camping World Truck Series debut in the No. 43 truck for Reaume Brothers Racing at Martinsville Speedway.
+He finished 28th in his debut.
+He would return to the team for the race at Gateway, where he did not make the race.
+He would then run the race at IRP for the team, finishing 35th after driveshaft issues.

+In 2024, Lothian returned to the NASCAR Craftsman Truck Series at Martinsville again, this time with Young's Motorsports.
+He would only complete 17 laps before falling out with overheating issues, finishing last in 34th.
+Lothian was originally scheduled to attempt the truck race at Milwaukee for Floridian Motorsports, although he would be replaced by Jayson Alexander days after the entry list was released.

+On September 4, 2025, it was announced that Lothian would return to the series with RBR at New Hampshire.